The mortgage terms Indianapolis first-time buyers ask about most

 A condition that must be met for the sale to proceed.
 Common contingencies include financing (loan approval), inspection (satisfactory home inspection), and appraisal (home must appraise at purchase price).

 A mortgage not backed by a government agency.
 Offered by private lenders and following Fannie Mae or Freddie Mac guidelines.
-Requires a minimum 3% down payment and generally a 620+ credit score.
+Standard conventional loans typically require 5% down.
+Fannie Mae HomeReady and Freddie Mac Home Possible first-time-buyer programs allow 3% down with income and counseling requirements.
+Minimum credit scores generally start at 620 (Fannie Mae Selling Guide).

-A number (300-850) representing your creditworthiness based on payment history, debt levels, credit age, and other factors.
+A number (300-850) representing your creditworthiness based on payment history, debt levels, credit age, and other factors (FICO scoring range, myFICO.com).
 Higher scores get better interest rates.

 A legal document that transfers ownership of real property from seller to buyer.
 The deed is recorded with the county recorder's office after closing to make the transfer official and public.

 The portion of the purchase price you pay upfront in cash, not covered by the mortgage.
-Minimum amounts vary by loan type: 3% conventional, 3.5% FHA, 0% VA and USDA.
+Minimum amounts vary by loan type: 5% for standard conventional (3% via Fannie Mae HomeReady and Freddie Mac Home Possible first-time-buyer programs), 3.5% for FHA (HUD Handbook 4000.1), 0% for VA (38 CFR Part 36), 0% for USDA (USDA RHS Handbook 1-3550).

 The research and investigation a buyer does before finalizing a purchase.
 Includes reviewing the inspection report, title history, HOA documents, zoning, and neighborhood information.